Pepsi's new logo and 3 lessons on (re)branding for any organization

 3. Tell your story, including visually

-"Every organization tells a story, and visuals are an essential part of that," said Mauro Porcini, Chief Design Officer of PepsiCo.
+"Every organization tells a story, and visuals are an essential part of it," said Mauro Porcini, Chief Design Officer of PepsiCo.

 Using recognizable style elements and consistent use of color that matches organizational values creates a recognizable and authentic image.
 This contributes to trust, recognition and long-term relationships.